The-going/evlproject/content/core/commands.md

 The **trace** command provides a simple front-end for controlling the function tracer which is part of the [FTRACE kernel framework](https://www.kernel.org/doc/Documentation/trace/ftrace.txt), in a way which is Dovetail-aware.
+We typically use this tracer to analyze high latency spots during the course of the [latmus]({{< relref "core/testing.md#latmus-program" >}}) program execution.

 {{% notice info %}}
-For the reason above, there is no Dovetail (or EVL-specific) tracer.
-Latency can be traced using the regular _function_ tracer, which reports additional information about the current execution stage and interrupt state.
+There is no Dovetail (or EVL-specific) tracer.
+Latency spots can be analyzed using the common kernel _function_ tracer, which reports additional information about the current execution stage and interrupt state.
+Trace snapshots are automatically taken at appropriate times by the [latmus]({{< relref "core/testing.md#latmus-program" >}}) utility in order to help in such analysis.
 {{% /notice %}}

 In order to use this tracer, make sure to enable the following